Jbleezy/BO2-Reimagined/README.md

 * Changed spectator cycle color from grey to black
 * Added missing fog fx to all game modes
 * Added collision to area at Cornfield that was considered out of the map
-* Added "Avenged Sevenfold - Carry On" song (activated by triggering the teddy bear at Farm last)
+* Added "Avenged Sevenfold - Carry On" song (played by activating the teddy bear at Farm last)
-* Added "Skrillex - Try It Out" song (activated by triggering the teddy bear at Bus Depot last)
+* Added "Skrillex - Try It Out" song (played by activating the teddy bear at Bus Depot last)
 * Zombies killed by the bus no longer respawn
 * Zombies no longer spawn in the Cornfield Building zone when players are in the Cornfield zone (and vice versa)
 * Zombies spawn in the Outside Power Station zone when players are in the Fog After Power Station zone